Can Video Help SEO?

 Another more direct way, other websites can ‘share’ your video with their users and link back to your page or site.
 Those links from other websites absolutely influence SEO.

 There are major incentives for businesses to increase their video production in the coming years.
 Video is becoming increasingly accessible and affordable for local businesses.
-And with users’ hunger for video only increasing, there’s plenty of opportunity for local businesses to make video work for their marketing strategy.
+And with users’ hunger for video only increasing, there’s plenty of opportunities for local businesses to make video work for their marketing strategy.